nishitvyas/DATA602-Data-Analysis-Machine-Learning/Assignment 6/readme.md

 # Predictions Using this Model
-From the classification report obtained, we got the confusion matrix '[[TP:85,FN:12][FP:28,TN:29]]' , there are still considerable False Positives which should be classified as True Positives as per our aim to capture maximum positive cases.
+From the classification report obtained, we got the confusion matrix '[[TP:85,FN:12][FP:28,TN:29]]' , there are still considerable False Negatives which should be classified as True Positives as per our aim to capture maximum positive cases.

 # Potential Next Steps and Follow-ups
 We can try adding more positive class records in the data to create balance among the classes to reach to a better metric score.